 Conclusion:

-Differ, difference, ameliorate, transfer, transport, transmit, report, transcribe, disseminate, propagate, supervene, aggressive, aggressor
+Differ, difference, ameliorate, transfer, transport, transmit, report, transcribe, disseminate, propagate, supervene, aggressive, aggressor, seminary

-Many of us (myself included) can easily become trapped in our fears.
+Many of us often can become easily trapped in our fears.
 We all should have more trust in God (although it can quite often be easier said than done!)

-I think we all must be reminded that Jesus can get angry.
-Let’s also not yet forgot that Jesus hates the beliefs (actions) of those who have a luke-warm faith.
+We all must be reminded that Jesus can get angry.
+Let’s also not yet forgot that Jesus HATES the beliefs (actions) of those who have a luke-warm faith.

 Jesus was being very provocative in healing on the Sabbath.
-In today’s times, someone saying: “Jesus said to “sin no more” can be also seen as very provocative in this morally and cultural permissive age.
-This is perhaps why this is not often mentioned.
+In today’s times, someone saying: “Jesus said: “sin no more” can be also seen as very provocative and triggering in this current age.
 Are you surprised?

-Paul’s warning for one to discern what is right and wrong becomes all the more imperative for today.
+Paul’s warning for one to know what is right and wrong becomes all the more important for today.

-Clergy has an important and grave responsibility in upholding doctrinal principles (being intolerant to sin) and in stating what is sinful.
+Clergy’s responsibility: to be intolerant to sin and to state what is sinful.
 One’s eternal mortal soul could be at state.
-Ultimately, the Church’s greatest responsibility is to bring souls into heaven.
+Ultimately, the Church’s mission: is to bring souls into heaven.

 In our secular post-Christian culture, many cannot separate or even recognize the sin from the person.
 The sin often becomes the default behavior and lifestyle of that person.